sivkri/GTF-Filter-for-Biologists/README.md

 Two methods are introduced here.

-The first is to directly extract and calculate the longest 3 exons, report their length, and save them in a .txt file;
+The first is to directly extract and calculate the longest 3 exons, report their length, and save them in a `.txt` file;

-The second method is to write an executable file run.sh, find the 3 longest exons, and report their lengths.
+The second method is to write an executable file `run.sh`, find the 3 longest exons, and report their lengths.

 **step4.1 Demonstration of extracting data and storing it in a txt file**